 Using these insights can dramatically improve your initial guesses and overall efficiency.
 Consider the table below, which outlines approximate letter frequencies based on comprehensive language studies:

-Key Methods for How to advance at Wordle
+Key Methods for Being Pro at Wordle